openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 * This metric includes all course activities, excluding enrollment and unenrollment.

-* This value is also expressed as a percentage of currently enrolled students.
+* This value is also expressed as a percentage of currently enrolled learners.

 **Watched a Video Last Week metric**